Hollow Earth: 20th century

+Variations

+In A Culture of Conspiracy, political scientist Michael Barkun draws a distinction between the terms hollow earth and inner earth, to differentiate materials that conceive the majority of the interior of the planet to be hollow, from those that view it as solid but honeycombed with interconnected spaces.

 Concave Hollow Earths

-Instead of saying that humans live on the outside surface of a hollow planet—sometimes called a "convex" Hollow Earth hypothesis—some have claimed humans live on the inside surface of a hollow spherical world, so that our universe itself lies in that world's interior.
+Instead of saying that humans live on the exterior surface of a hollow planet, sometimes called a "convex" Hollow Earth hypothesis, it is hypothesized humans live on the interior surface.
 This has been called the "concave" Hollow Earth hypothesis or skycentrism.

 Cyrus Teed, a doctor from upstate New York, proposed such a concave Hollow Earth in 1869, calling his scheme "Cellular Cosmogony".
 Teed founded a group called the Koreshan Unity based on this notion, which he called Koreshanity.
 The main colony survives as a preserved Florida state historic site, at Estero, Florida, but all of Teed's followers have now died.
 Teed's followers claimed to have experimentally verified the concavity of the Earth's curvature, through surveys of the Florida coastline making use of "rectilineator" equipment.

 Several 20th-century German writers, including Peter Bender, Johannes Lang, Karl Neupert, and Fritz Braut, published works advocating the Hollow Earth hypothesis, or Hohlweltlehre.
 It has even been reported, although apparently without historical documentation, that Adolf Hitler was influenced by concave Hollow Earth ideas and sent an expedition in an unsuccessful attempt to spy on the British fleet by pointing infrared cameras up at the sky.

 The Egyptian mathematician Mostafa Abdelkader wrote several scholarly papers working out a detailed mapping of the Concave Earth model.

-In one chapter of his book On the Wild Side (1992), Martin Gardner discusses the Hollow Earth model articulated by Abdelkader.
+In his book On the Wild Side (1992), Martin Gardner discusses the Hollow Earth model articulated by Abdelkader.
 According to Gardner, this hypothesis posits that light rays travel in circular paths, and slow as they approach the center of the spherical star-filled cavern.
-No energy can reach the center of the cavern, which corresponds to no point a finite distance away from Earth in the widely accepted scientific cosmology.
-A drill, Gardner says, would lengthen as it traveled away from the cavern and eventually pass through the "point at infinity" corresponding to the center of the Earth in the widely accepted scientific cosmology.
-Supposedly no experiment can distinguish between the two cosmologies.
+No energy can reach the center of the cavern.
+A drill, Gardner says, would lengthen as it traveled away from the cavern and eventually pass through the "point at infinity" corresponding to the center of the Earth.
 Gardner notes that "most mathematicians believe that an inside-out universe, with properly adjusted physical laws, is empirically irrefutable".
 Gardner rejects the concave Hollow Earth hypothesis on the basis of Occam's razor.

 Purportedly verifiable hypotheses of a Concave Hollow Earth need to be distinguished from a thought experiment which defines a coordinate transformation such that the interior of the Earth becomes "exterior" and the exterior becomes "interior".
 (For example, in spherical coordinates, let radius r go to R2/r where R is the Earth's radius; see inversive geometry.)
 The transformation entails corresponding changes to the forms of physical laws.
 This is not a hypothesis but an illustration of the fact that any description of the physical world can be equivalently expressed in more than one way.